JBradbeer/econ323_ufc_fight_summary/README.md

     - "M-DEC": Majority decision, two judges had the winner winning the fight while the third called it a draw
     - "SUB":   The loser submitted to the winner mid-fight
     - "TKO/KO": The loser was either knocked-out (KO) or the referee stopped the fight due to a fighter taking too much damage or not defending themselves intelligenty (TKO)
+8. The method of attack that caused the knockout or submission (note: this section only appears in case of KO, TKO, or SUB)

+**Section 4**n
+This section summarizes the striking information for the fight.
+1. Significant strikes thrown and landed
+    - Grey denotes the amount thrown
+    - Colored denotes the amount landed
+2. Total strikes thrown and landed
+    - Grey denotes the amount thrown
+    - Colored denotes the amount landed
+3. The number of knockdowns scored

+**Section 4**/n
+This section summarizes the striking information for the fight.
+1. Significant strikes thrown and landed
+    - Grey denotes the amount thrown
+    - Colored denotes the amount landed
+2. Total strikes thrown and landed
+    - Grey denotes the amount thrown
+    - Colored denotes the amount landed
+3. The number of knockdowns scored